 - Make activities engaging.
 Preschoolers need opportunities to learn through sensory activities.
 Incorporate activities with touch, smell, sound, and even taste.
 Sometimes messy means fun too!

 - Greeters.
-The first people children see when entering the preschool space are your greeters at the door.
+The first people children see when entering the preschool environment are your greeters at the door.
 These people should be outgoing and full of personality.
 While we can’t give hugs or high fives right now, we can use fun hats, outfits, and smiles to make a first impression!

 - People at check-in.
 Volunteers at check-in can make the drop-off experience smooth and reassuring for anxious preschoolers.
 A simple but important question to ask is if these volunteers have a smile.
 For many families, it can be a struggle to get out the door.
 That’s why check-in volunteers should smile at families and let them know they’re welcome as they are.